ibm-cloud-docs/vmwaresolutions/vpc-vcf/vpc-vcf-ordering.md

 ### Architecture
 {: #vpc-vcf-ordering-archi}

-For the Consolidated architecture, instances are deployed with a management domain.
-To deploy a workload domain with your instance, select the Standard architecture.
+For the **Consolidated** architecture, instances are deployed with a management domain.
+To deploy a workload domain with your instance, select the **Standard** architecture.

 For more information, see [Supported VMware Cloud Foundation architectures in {{site.data.keyword.vpc_short}}](/docs/vmwaresolutions?topic=vmwaresolutions-vpc-vcf-ovw#vpc-vcf-ovw-supported-arch).

 ## Deployment
 {: #vpc-vcf-ordering-deployment}

+Review the deployment settings.

 ### Instance name
 {: #vpc-vcf-ordering-instance-name}